 Security is a subject that gets more and more attention every day, and rightly so!
 Between our ever-growing reliance on storing our data and the disclosing of major breaches by big names across the world, there are fewer terms that hold the same weight.
 At Liquid Web, we take this subject incredibly seriously, and offer several products to make sure we meet your security needs.
 Today we’ll discuss one such product whose primary function is simply keeping things secure: Hardware Firewalls.

 Everyone who has ever used a computer can probably tell you a story about being blocked in a firewall somewhere.
-As good internet citizens, we encounter firewalls all the time, usually in the form of a software firewall running on a personal laptop or workstation.
+As good Internet citizens, we encounter firewalls all the time, usually in the form of a software firewall running on a personal laptop or workstation.
 Their function is surprisingly modest.
 They inspect traffic as it enters and leaves the computer and, based on some simple rules, either allow or deny that traffic.

 How Do Hardware Firewalls Work?

 The hardware firewall is setup differently depending on your current configuration.
-The Firewall is situated outside your server and is connected directly to your uplink.
+The firewall is situated outside your server and is connected directly to your uplink.
 If this is a new setup, the Firewall is then connected to your server.
 If this will be a new setup to a production server, a maintenance window would be scheduled to handle the physical connection.
 Once the connection to the server is established, all traffic to and from the server goes through the firewall, forcing it to pass inspection.
 This allows you to have granular control over the type of traffic you’re receiving, which is incredibly important.

-What Benefits Do Hardware Firewalls Provide?
+Five Key Benefits Hardware Firewalls Provide

 What if I Have More than One Server?

-We also employ a full staff of dedicated Networking professionals 24/7 who can manage and maintain your fully managed networking infrastructure with no issues.
+We also employ a full staff of dedicated networking professionals 24/7/365 who can manage and maintain your fully managed networking infrastructure with no issues.
 This service includes setup, configuration, and even upkeep in the case of potential exploits that are announced to the world.
-Our teams are just an email or phone call away, which leaves you with peace of mind and valuable time you can use to focus on the things that matter most.
+Our teams are only an email or phone call away, which leaves you with peace of mind and valuable time you can use to focus on the things that matter most.